humanmade/altis-cms-installer/README.md

-# platform-cms-installer
+# Platform CMS Installer

-Composer plugin for installing the platform CMS
+Composer plugin for installing the platform CMS.